HERstory Gallery Flood Support

 The Michigan Women’s Historical Center and Hall of Fame, housed downtown Lansing, suffered a fairly devastating flood the first week of January due to a city water main pipe bursting.
 Thanks to a handful of strong volunteers, we were able to act quickly and move our collection out to a safe, dry place.
-The museum is currently closed to tours and will remain closed until the space is renovated.
+The museum (known as the HERstory Gallery) is reopening on August 26, 2021 and will be open Tuesdays & Thursdays, 12:30-4:30pm beginning after Labor Day.

 How to help: